ralfbecher/QlikSense_Extension_Timeline/README.md

 10. max.
 Items to render: limit data records to display (default: 100)
 11. Fit all events in window: zooms out to fit all events into visible window
 12. Move focus to time: move focus to given time (eg. =now(1), default: 0, no focus)
+13. Rolling Mode    : moves timeline so that current time is always centered (default: false)
-11. Visible range min.: limit visible date range mininum by numerical Qlik date or expression (default: 0, no min. date)
+14. Visible range min.: limit visible date range mininum by numerical Qlik date or expression (default: 0, no min. date)
-12. Visible range max.: limit visible date range maximum by numerical Qlik date or expression (default: 0, no max. date)
+15. Visible range max.: limit visible date range maximum by numerical Qlik date or expression (default: 0, no max. date)
-13. Zoom min.: minimum zoom resolution in days, 1/24 = 1 hr (default: 0, no minimum)
+16. Zoom min.: minimum zoom resolution in days, 1/24 = 1 hr (default: 0, no minimum)
-14. Zoom max.: maximum zoom resolution in days, 31 = 1 month (default: 0, no maximum)
+17. Zoom max.: maximum zoom resolution in days, 31 = 1 month (default: 0, no maximum)

 ![QlikSense Extension Timeline](Screenshot3.PNG)